QuiteAFancyEmerald/Holy-Unblocker/README.md

 The default PORT for the proxy when started is `http://localhost:8080`.
 You can change the PORT and other production metrics if needed in `./ecosystem.config.js`.

+The default PORT for Rammerhead is `3000`.
+You can change this <a href="https://github.com/QuiteAFancyEmerald/Holy-Unblocker/blob/8f6dcfedb71439a43a19cc0a015ee6ca7e29fd11/lib/rammerhead/holy-config.js#L9">here</a>.

 Every other localized changes for source randomization, auto-minify, etc. are located in `./config.json`.

 **config.json**